Workday

 3. Benchmark your PEPM.
 Without benchmark data, you cannot know whether Workday's renewal proposal is competitive.
 Benchmark data transforms the negotiation from a relationship discussion to a data-driven commercial negotiation.

 4. Maintain a credible competitive alternative.
 You do not need to switch vendors.
 You need Workday to believe you might.
-A credible alternative — evidenced by active conversations with SAP SuccessFactors or Oracle HCM Cloud — changes the negotiation dynamic from “how much will you pay to stay” to “what will you offer to keep us.”
+A credible alternative—evidenced by active conversations with SAP SuccessFactors or Oracle HCM Cloud—changes the negotiation dynamic from "how much will you pay to stay" to "what will you offer to keep us."

 5. Negotiate the escalation cap, not just the PEPM.
 A 1% reduction in the annual escalation cap saves more over a five-year term than a 2% PEPM reduction on a large deal.
 On a $5 million subscription, reducing escalation from 4% to 3% saves $250,000 in Year 2, growing to over $1 million cumulative by Year 5.
 The escalation cap is where the compounding mathematics work most powerfully in the buyer's favour.